 Thank you for your patience and understanding.

-The National Health Service provides most health care to most people free of charge but there are exceptions such as prescription charges and NHS dental fees.
+The NHS provides most health care to most people free of charge but there are exceptions such as prescription charges and NHS dental fees.
 The NHS does not provide medical reports for insurance companies, claims on private health insurance and other letters and forms which require the doctor to review the patient’s medical records.

 GPs are not employed by the NHS.
 The NHS pays the doctor for specific NHS work but for non-NHS work the fee has to cover the doctor’s costs.
 As the doctors are self-employed, their costs – staff, buildings, heating, lighting, printing, paper etc. – must be covered in the same way as any small business.